netease-im/camellia/update-en.md

 * camellia-redis-proxy support a way for Lettuce to use camellia-redis-proxy depends on register-discovery mode easily
 * camellia-redis-proxy support client-cache feature of redis6.0
 * camellia-redis-proxy support monitor data visualization in prometheus
-* camellia-redis-proxy support read from slaves of redis-cluster

 # 1.0.45（2021/12/xx）
 ### add